NethServer/nethsecurity/packages/ns-openvpn/README.md

 - remote LDAP users with password
 - remote LDAP users with password and certificate

+Network and firewall configuration:

+- the network device is named `tunrw`
+- the default zone for the device is named `rwopenvpn`: this is a trusted zone, it will have access to `lan` and `wan` zones, it will be also accessible from `lan` zone

 ### First configuration

 After installation, the OpenVPN roadwarrior instance is not configured.